TheRDavid/Memory-Mansion-VR-Landing-Site/index.md

 <iframe width="560" height="560" src="https://www.youtube.com/embed/di3ecvQWWY0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 __________________________

+## VR

+### Q:**Why does the VR app crash?**
+It really shouldn't!
+If you experience a crash or unexpected behaviour, please contact me immediatly and tell me exactly what happened.

+E-Mail: d.p.rosenbusch@gmail.com

+Phone: +49 157757 04560

 ## Other

 ### **Q: I am worried about my privacy**
 Key facts:
 - We will never look at the content of your memories